Avoid These Two ACT English Grammar Mistakes

-All passages are approximately the same difficulty level, and the actual questions within the passage are randomized by difficulty.
-In other words, no passage is any harder than another.
-And within a passage, there is no consistent rule that determines which questions are harder or easier.
+All passages are about the same difficulty level, and the questions about a given passage are randomized by difficulty.
+In other words, no passage is meant to be any harder than another—and within a passage, there is no consistent rule that determines which questions are harder or easier.
 (This is importantly different from the ACT Math!)
 You may get a hard question, followed by a few easies, then a medium, then another hard.

 As for content, the ACT English asks you a combination of straight-up grammar questions and Qs about rhetorical devices.
-There are more grammar questions, though.
+More questions will be dedicated to grammar, however.

-ACT English Pitfall #1: thinking the subject is in a prepositional phrase
+Common ACT English mistake #1: thinking the subject is in a prepositional phrase

-The ACT English gives subject-verb agreement a fair amount of attention.
+The ACT English dedicates a fair number of Qs to subject-verb agreement.
 Most native English speakers are already intuitively good at picking the appropriate form of a verb to match the subject.

-For example, if you grew up speaking English and hear someone say “the duck quack,” you’d probably wince.
+For example, if you grew up speaking English and hear someone say “the cow sleep,” your ear would likely tell you something was off.
 It just sounds wrong.
-Clearly, when there’s a singular subject (i.e. “the duck”), it needs to be matched with a singular verb, which usually ends with an “s” (i.e. “quacks” and not “quack”).
+When you break it down, this is because there’s a singular subject (i.e. “the cow”), which needs to be matched with a singular verb—and singular verbs usually end with an “s” (i.e. “sleeps” and not “sleep”).

 That part’s easy.
-The hard part is correctly identifying the subject!
+The hard part is correctly identifying the subject of a given sentence…so that you can know what you’re matching the verb conjugation to!

 There are 6 main ways the ACT might try to sneakily hide the subject.
 But the single sneakiest, trickiest one—AND the one that pops up the most frequently?